-Books are a new frontier of wonder, discovery and hope for seven-year-old Javion.
+Books are a new frontier of wonder, discovery and hope in seven-year-old Javion’s story.

 Like many of his classmates, Javion struggled with reading, a sure sign of difficulty ahead.

 Third graders who fall behind in reading often spend the remainder of their school years catching up, if they do at all, said Michael Singleton, a volunteer with Reading Partners.

 Third-grade reading levels are a critical tipping point for future student success and are an increasing focus of schools.